 Progressive Overload: Calisthenics Vs. Weight Training

 In weight training, you use weights.
 Add a 5 lbs plate and you can overload your muscles easily.
 That’s how we keep building our strength.
 We keep increasing the weights or overall intensity of the workout.
-Therefore, the fact is your progress.
-From lightweights to heavyweights.
-You can’t just pick up a 40 lbs dumbbell and do bicep curl on day 1.
+Therefore, real growth occurs in your progress from lightweights to heavyweights.
+You can’t just pick up a 40 lb dumbbell and do bicep curl on day 1.

 You will be shocked to see calisthenics following a similar trend.
 Calisthenics does not let you add weights except in pull-ups or chin-ups kind of exercises.
-However, in order to perform advanced exercises, you have to learn the basic movements, mobility, and balancing techniques.
-Just like you can’t go from zero to hero in weight training in terms of weight, in calisthenics you can’t perform advanced exercises unless you practice and practice and finally reach close to performing it.
+However, in order to perform advanced exercises, you have to learn basic movements, mobility, and balancing techniques.
+Just like you can’t go from zero to hero in weight training, in calisthenics you can’t perform advanced exercises unless you practice and finally reach close to performing them.

 Calisthenics Can Be A Blessing To Your Core